candlepin/candlepin.github.io/presentations/pki-crash-course/2-pki.md

 ```

 And we can see that corresponds to the schema described in the previous
 slide for a private key.
+The version is set to "0" and "010001" is hex
+for 65537, a common value for an RSA public exponent.

 --
 # Formats